Legal Drafting: Legislation (LAW-849E-001)

-This course closely examines the legislative drafting process, including the tools needed for crafting effective legislation.
-Drafting guidelines and techniques are studied and applied in practical exercises and in the final legislative project/simulation; congressional rules and procedures and their impact on legislative drafting are analyzed; and trends in statutory interpretation are considered in order to provide insight into how drafting decisions affect judicial review and the ultimate success of legislation.
+This two-credit course closely examines the legislative drafting process, including the tools needed for crafting effective legislation.
+Drafting guidelines and techniques are studied and regularly applied in exercises and in the final legislative project simulation; congressional rules and procedures and their impact on legislative drafting are analyzed; and trends in statutory interpretation are considered in order to provide insight into how drafting decisions affect judicial review and the ultimate success of legislation.

 Textbooks and Other Materials